 - 1. Compliance Requirement - For administrative, operating, planning and capital projects, the Federal and State participation cannot exceed the amount stated in the agreement or the renewal letter (approved project budget). - a.
 Operating assistance requires a 50 percent match, half of which must be non-Federal.
 Capital and administration require a 20 percent non-Federal match.
 No match is required for State administration or RTAP.
 Revenues from providing mass transportation (e.g., fare box revenue) may not be used for the match.
 Amounts received under a service agreement with a State or local social service agency or a private social service organization may be used to match operating assistance.
 Recipients may use funds from other Federal agencies (non-DOT) for the entire local match if the other agency makes the funds available to the recipient for the purposes of the project.
-The only DOT funds that States can use as local match for Section 5311 projects are from the Federal Lands Highway Program (49 USC 5311(g)). - b.
-Higher Federal share rates (sliding-scale match rates) for capital costs are available to 14 States described in 23 USC 120(b).
-These sliding scale rates are based on the ratio of designated public lands area to the total area of these 14 States.
-For FTA capital grants, the Federal share increases from 80 percent in proportion to the share of public lands in the State.
-For FTA operating grants in these same States, the Federal share increases from 50 percent to 62.5 percent (5/8) of the rate for capital grants in those States (49 USC 5311(g)(1)(B)).
+The only DOT funds that States can use as local match for Section 5311 projects are from the Federal Lands Highway Program (49 USC 5311(g)).

 Audit Objective - Determine whether the minimum percentage of contributions for matching funds was provided.
-Auditor should report amount received from NCDOT as well as expenditures.
+Auditor should report amount received from NCDOT as well as total subrecipient expenditures.

 - 1. Examine the agreement renewal letter and any subsequent budget revisions and amendments. - 2.
 Ascertain the total project costs, including those eligible for NCDOT participation. - 3.
 Review financial records and determine the amount which can be claimed as the Federal and State share.
 The Uniform Public Transportation Accounting System (UPTAS), revised May 22018, defines eligible reimbursable line item expenditures.
 (This is available from the Subrecipient or NCDOT.) - 4.
-Verify that the match is from the allowable source as identified in the approved local share certification form submitted to PTD. - 2.
-Compliance Requirement - The Federal share of net operating expenditures cannot exceed the smaller of the following: (1) the percentage of participation in total operating expenditures as stated in the applicable grant contract or grant renewal letter, or (2) the balance of unrecovered operating expenditures after deducting all farebox and service contract revenues.
+Verify that the match is from the allowable source as identified in the approved local share certification form submitted to PTD. - Compliance Requirement The Federal share of net operating expenditures cannot exceed the smaller of the following: (1) the percentage of participation in total operating expenditures as stated in the applicable grant contract or grant renewal letter, or (2) the balance of unrecovered operating expenditures after deducting all farebox and service contract revenues.

-NOTE: Operating expenditures do not include administrative expenses and employee development costs positions such as for the director, assistant coordinator, and building rent, administrative supplies, etc. Operating expenditures do include salaries for drivers, vehicle maintenance and repairs, fuel, etc.
+NOTE: Operating expenditures do not include administrative expenses and employee development costs positions such as for the director, assistant coordinator building rent, and administrative supplies, etc. Operating expenditures do include salaries for drivers, vehicle maintenance and repairs, fuel, etc.

-Audit Objective - Determine if Federal share was at or below allowable amount.
+Audit Objective - Determine whether Federal share was at or below allowable amount.

 - 1. Verify total operating expenditures, farebox revenues, and revenues from service contracts.
 (This should include confirmation with selected agencies.) - 2.
-Ascertain the amount of the Federal/State/local shares and test documentation to determine contribution.
+Ascertain the amount of the Federal/State/local shares and test documentation to determine contribution. - 3.
+Verify that that the Federal share was below allowable amount.

-Level of Effort - Not Applicable

-Earmarking - Requirements are not passed down to the local level.
+- II.
+Level of Effort Not Applicable - III.
+Earmarking Requirements are not passed down to the local level.
 No testing required.